Fotr487/Project_3/README.md

 The first one is URL you get when you click on 'X' which is in table under collumn ("Výběr okrsku");
 The second one is the name for your file
-The results will be downloaded and saved to a .csv file for you.
+The results will be downloaded and saved to a .csv file for you (If you shall put .csv by mistake, don't worry or other suffix).

 Example